 But you don’t have to go far to experience snow, as the ski resort of Sierra Nevada is only a 50-minute drive away.

 And there, I’ve experienced snow more than once.
-In fact, I wasn’t really sure how to get my car down once as I didn’t have chains for my tires.
+In fact, I wasn’t really sure how to get my car down once as I didn’t have chains for my wheels.

 It is pretty magical, and if you’re in luck, you might even experience a light snowfall over Granada’s cobblestoned streets and old Moorish buildings.